-Every January the museum exhibits artwork by the Bonita artist Audi Lawson.
-Audi’s artwork documents Bonita from the 1950’s through the 1990’s including mediums such as photography, sculpture, collage and drawing.
+Bonita artist Audi Lawson documents the region from the 1950’s through the 1990’s including mediums such as photography, sculpture, collage and drawing.

 Audi’s Fantasy Landscapes

 In the 1990s, in a melding of elements of sculpture and photographs, Audi’s landscape fantasies evolved from collages of pieces of torn paper that were subsequently photographed and incised.
 Since these images have little perspective, the foreground and background can seem to switch places.
 In the complete darkness of the darkroom, Audi later added her own hands and other objects to the color backgrounds, a process where Audi had no idea what might develop.
 “The wonderful wild pleasure of not knowing what I was going to get never ceased!” she says in her description of the work.